sebsteinig/deepmip-helpers/README.md

     ``` bash
     wget -e robots=off --mirror --no-parent -r -c https://dap.ceda.ac.uk/badc/cmip6/data/CMIP6Plus/DeepMIP/deepmip-eocene-p1/
     ```
-3. Create tables: Set the `DBDIR` variable to the path of your newly downloaded data set, then start the parallel processing and plotting of all experiments with:
+3. Create tables: Set the `DBDIR` variable in `plot_z-scores.py` to the path of your newly downloaded data set, then start the parallel processing and plotting of all experiments with:
     ``` bash
     python3 plot_z-scores.py
     ```
+The script will show a progress bar and all tables will be saved to `<DBDIR>/validation_tables/`.